hcoles/pitest/pitest/readme.txt

 PIT is largely the original work of Henry Coles, but includes the following code from third party sources.

-* A line coverage implementation derived from http://code.google.com/p/javacoveragent/  (Apache 2 licensed).
+* A line coverage implementation partially derived from http://code.google.com/p/javacoveragent/  (Apache 2 licensed).
 * A base64 encoding implementation by Robert Harder (public domain)
-* A memory efficient hashmap implementation by Google inc (Apache 2 licensed)

 The following people have also contributed to the PIT codebase